Pushchair reviews: FAQs

 My pushchair has developed a fault, what can I do?

-You will find advice on faulty pushchairs that is tailored depending on how long you've had your pushchair and how you paid for it.
+Our comprehensive advice takes into account how long you've had your pushchair and how you paid for it.

 There are also example letters to download to help you make your complaint effectively.